hannac21/finalproject/_posts/2021-03-08-babkissan.md

 #### Works cited

-{:.bibliography}

 Burns, Ross.
 The Monuments of Syria: an Historical Guide.
 New York University Press, 1992.
 “The Seven Gates to Damascus.”
 NMSyria Blog, 31 Mar.
-2014, nmsyria.wordpress.com/2014/03/31/the-seven-gates-to-damascus/.
+2014, nmsyria. wordpress.com/ 2014/03/31/ the-seven-gates- to-damascus/.